 Starting May 1, student accounts must be funded to purchase meals.
 No students will be allowed to charge additional debt to their meal account.
 While District 49 often affords flexibility for young children in its elementary schools, each school year must end with all accounts current.

-The Board of Education will hold a work session at 6:30 p.m. on Wednesday, April 26, 2017 in the board room at the Education Service Center.
+A regular meeting of the Board of Education was held on Thursday, May 11, 2017 at 6:30 p.m. in the board room at the Education Service Center.
 The revised agenda and packet are available for download.

 Falcon High School graduation requirements will change, beginning with the class of 2021.
 Teams of administrators and counselors from Falcon Middle School and Falcon High School have begun working on revisions.
 This work is initiated based on the new Colorado High School graduation guidelines developed by our state.
 Information will be shared soon across the zone regarding current drafts of possibilities, and a community meeting will be held on Wednesday, Sept.
 21, at Falcon Middle School.

 In February 2016, we formed a group of parents, staff and community members as the "Falcon Zone Coalition."
 At this time, at the start of the 2016-2017 school year, we have 14 members who are dedicated to supporting two goals for the coming year: Improving communication and engagement with students, staff and parents between and among school sites; and broadening and enhancing communication with the overall Falcon Zone community.
 At the August meeting, the team decided to begin immediate work on the first goal, so look for more information soon regarding progress and action in this area.